MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 In this exercise, you will build and publish the custom IoT Edge Module into the Azure Container Registry (ACR) service.
 Once published to ACR, the custom module will then be made available to be deployed to any IoT Edge Device.

 1. From Visual Studio Code, change to the **Explorer** view, and open `.env` to ensure credentials for the Azure Container Registry have been set.
 Do this by opening the `.env` file located in the root directory of the IoT Edge Solution and reviewing it.
-When set correctly, the `CONTAINER_REGISTRY_USERNAME_<acr-name>` key will have it's value set to the Azure Container Registry service name, and the `CONTAINER_REGISTRY_PASSWORD_<acr-name>` key will have it's value set to the **Password** for the Azure Container Registry service.
+When set correctly, the `CONTAINER_REGISTRY_USERNAME_<acr-name>` key will have its value set to the Azure Container Registry service name, and the `CONTAINER_REGISTRY_PASSWORD_<acr-name>` key will have its value set to the **Password** for the Azure Container Registry service.
 Keep in mind, the `<acr-name>` placeholders in the keys will be set to the ACR service name (is all lowercase) automatically when the IoT Edge Solution was created.

     The resulting `.env` file contents will look similar to the following: